track-asia/trackasia-native/docs/src/design/archictural-problems-and-recommendations.md

 3. Finally, this document proposes to migrate Unified Rendering Interface and its implementations to Rust.
-This will completely transform Trackasia GL Native from a C++ ecosystem to a Rust ecosystem.
+This will completely transform TrackAsia GL Native from a C++ ecosystem to a Rust ecosystem.

-Following the above steps will merge towards a single Trackasia implementation for web and native.
+Following the above steps will merge towards a single TrackAsia implementation for web and native.

 ____________________________

 [^18]: This document deliberately does not speak of problems regarding
-    build and infrastructure of Trackasia GL Native.
+    build and infrastructure of TrackAsia GL Native.
 They will be handled in individual design PR requests / documents.

 [^19]: Rust Foreign Function Interface allows interop bindings and code